Battle of Fishguard: French surrender

 That evening, two French officers arrived at the Royal Oak where Cawdor had set up his headquarters on Fishguard Square.
 They wished to negotiate a conditional surrender.
 Cawdor bluffed and replied that with his superior force he would only accept the unconditional surrender of the French forces and issued an ultimatum to Colonel Tate: he had until 10 a.m. on 24 February to surrender on Goodwick Sands, otherwise the French would be attacked.
 The following morning, the British forces lined up in battle order on Goodwick Sands.
 Up above them on the cliffs, the inhabitants of the town came to watch and await Tate's response to the ultimatum.
-The locals on the cliff included women wearing traditional Welsh costume which included a red whittle (shawl) and Welsh hat which, from a distance, some of the French mistook to be red coats and shako, thus believing them to be regular line infantry.
+The locals on the cliff included women wearing traditional Welsh costume which included a red whittle (shawl) which, from a distance, some of the French invaders mistook as red military coats, thus believing them to be British troops.

 Tate tried to delay it but eventually accepted the terms of the unconditional surrender and, at 2 p.m., the sounds of the French drums could be heard leading the column down to Goodwick.
 The French piled their weapons and by 4 p.m. the French prisoners were marched through Fishguard on their way to temporary imprisonment at Haverfordwest.
-Meanwhile, Cawdor had ridden out with a party of his Pembroke Yeomanry Cavalry to Trehowel farm to receive Tate's official surrender.
-Unfortunately the actual document has been lost.
+Meanwhile, Cawdor had ridden out with a party of his Pembroke Yeomanry Cavalry to Trehowel farm to receive Tate's official surrender; the actual document has been lost.
 After brief imprisonment, Tate was returned to France in a prisoner exchange in 1798, along with most of his invasion force.

 Folk heroine

 A legendary heroine, Jemima Nicholas, is reported to have tricked the French invaders into surrender by telling local women to dress in the cloaks and high black steeple-crowned hats of soldiers.
 The British commander marshalled them into an approximation of military formation and they marched up and down hill till dusk, making the French commander think his soldiers were outnumbered.
 Nicholas is also said to have single-handedly captured twelve French soldiers and escorted them to town where she locked them inside St. Mary's church.
+However, due to a lack of contemporary written or printed sources mentioning Nicholas or her actions on the day, it is impossible to verify this folk tradition outside of oral testimony.